- Oops!Something went wrong.Please try again later.

-It has been about a month since the last earnings report for First Republic Bank (FRC).
-Shares have added about 1.3% in that time frame, underperforming the S&P 500.
+A month has gone by since the last earnings report for First Republic Bank (FRC).
+Shares have lost about 1.7% in that time frame, underperforming the S&P 500.

-Will the recent positive trend continue leading up to its next earnings release, or is First Republic Bank due for a pullback?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important drivers.
+Will the recent negative trend continue leading up to its next earnings release, or is First Republic Bank due for a breakout?
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.

-First Republic Q1 Earnings Beat Estimates, Revenues Rise
+First Republic Q4 Earnings Beat on Higher Revenues

-Driven by top-line strength, First Republic delivered a positive earnings surprise of 30.4% in first-quarter 2020.
-Earnings per share of $1.20 surpassed the Zacks Consensus Estimate of 92 cents.
-However, the bottom line was down 4.8% from the year-ago quarter.
+First Republic delivered a positive earnings surprise of 5.3% in fourth-quarter 2020 on solid top-line strength.
+Earnings per share of $1.60 surpassed the Zacks Consensus Estimate of $1.52.
+Additionally, the bottom line climbed 15.1% from the year-ago quarter.

-Results were supported by an increase in net interest income (NII) and non-interest income.
-Moreover, the company’s balance sheet position remained strong in the quarter.
-However, higher expenses and provisions for credit losses were an offsetting factor.
+Results were supported by an increase in NII and fee income.
+Moreover, the company’s balance-sheet position was strong during the quarter.
+However, higher expenses and elevated provisions were offsetting factors.

-Net income available to common shareholders declined 3.8% year over year to $205.7 million.
+Net income available to common shareholders jumped 18.6% year over year to $279.5 million.

-Non-interest expenses for the reported quarter were up 13.6% year over year to $596.3 million.
-An increase in salaries and benefits, occupancy, and information systems expenses from continued investments in the expansion of the franchises led to the rise.
+Non-interest expenses in the reported quarter flared up 19.2% year over year to $666 million.
+Rise in salaries and benefits and information systems expenses from continued investments in the expansion of the franchises led to this uptick.

-The efficiency ratio was 65.1% compared with 65% recorded in the prior-year quarter.
-It should be noted that rise in the efficiency ratio indicates lower profitability.
+The efficiency ratio was 61.6% compared with the 63.7% recorded in the prior-year quarter.
+It should be noted that a fall in the efficiency ratio indicates higher profitability.

 Healthy Balance Sheet